NewsChannel 21 Chief Meteorologist / Community Affairs Director

 A couple of years of making commercials opened the door for a successful audition as the weathercaster on the live morning news program.
 A short while later, I transferred to Mississippi State University, completed my meteorology training, and

-I am now nearing 18 years “in the business” and on NewsChannel 21 at Sunrise.
+I am now celebrating years “in the business” and on NewsChannel 21 at Sunrise.
 My life-long love of television and my desire to “speak for a living” have been married up and I now have the job of my dreams!

 In addition to being the Chief Meteorologist for our family of stations, I also have the privilege of serving as the Community Affairs Director.
 Through meteorology, 21 Cares For Kids and the work of several non-profit organizations, I have the privilege of serving the Central Oregon Community in ways I never before thought possible.

-Cheryl and I have lived in Central Oregon for nearly 35 years.
+Cheryl and I have lived in Central Oregon for over 35 years.
+We take every opportunity we can get to hike and kayak.
 We now have grandchildren the ages our children were when we moved here.
 This is our home.
-I am honored that through our church, several organizations and my work here at NewsChannel 21, our “family” has grown to hundreds.
+I am honored that through our church, several organizations and my work here at NewsChannel 21, our “family” has grown to thousands.
 Thank you so much.